FTC disclosure tour-de-force here. The following article was last updated on Dec 4, 2025 ...

 Rider aids for motorcycles started showing up in the late 1980s.
 ABS was first available on the BMW K100 in 1988 and then the 1990 Honda Pan European.
 Traction control for production motorcycles was first available with the BMW K1 in 1988.

-Honda offered Traction Control as an option, along with ABS on their ST1100 beginning about 1992.
+Honda offered traction control as an option, along with ABS, on their ST1100 beginning about 1992.
 Technological progress has improved rider aids to where they're now nothing short of amazing.
 The inertial measurement unit, or IMU, that will be delivered on certain models of Kawasaki, monitors six axes of motion: front-to-rear, yaw and lean angle.

 It samples inputs five hundred times per second, altering engine performance, braking and other parameters as needed.
 As an example, it automatically stiffens suspension dampening as speed increases, and adjusts braking pressure based on lean angle.
-Depending on your riding abilities (depressing or heroic), it'll display the maximum lean angle attained.
+Depending on your riding abilities (depressing or heroic), it will display the maximum lean angle attained.

 Adventure bikes have their own versions of rider aids.
 One friend, an off-road nutcase, says his bike will give a little power boost to lighten the front wheel when encountering an obstacle like a root when riding a trail.
-The latest racing iterations of rider aids allow modern MotoGP riders to routinely achieve insane lean angles greater than 60 degrees without falling.
+The latest racing iterations of rider aids allow modern MotoGP riders to routinely achieve lean angles greater than 60 degrees without falling.

 Rider Aids Or Not, How Much Have Motorcycles Changed?

-2005 rake and trail: 23.8deg and 102mm
+2005 rake and trail: 23.8 deg and 102 mm

-2022 rake and trail: 24deg and 102mm
+2022 rake and trail: 24 deg and 102 mm

 2005 wheelbase: 55.6"